sitemule/noxDbApi/README.md

 It will provide you with a openAPI (swagger) interface for all stored procedures, UDTF and scalar function in the list you provide by the envvar ```NOXDBAPI_EXPOSE_SCHEMAS```

-Be careful - newer expose more than required. i.e. never expose QSYS2.
-It is possible but never do this.
+Be careful - never expose more than required. i.e. never expose QSYS2.
+It is possible to do so - and I'm doing it here for example purposes - but never do this in production.

 Create a dedicated schema that will be used as web-services and simply expose one at the time.